FOI’s research ensures Sweden’s capacity to deal with the threat of biological agents.

 International laboratory networks

-FOI is an active participant in developing a network of biological laboratories to provide support for investigations into the intentional use of biological weapons, within the frame of the United Nations Secretary General’s Mechanism for Investigation of Alleged use of Chemical and Biological Weapons (UNSGM).
+FOI is an active participant in developing a network of biological laboratories to provide support for investigations into the intentional use of biological weapons, within the frame of the United Nations Secretary General’s Mechanism for Investigation of Alleged use of Chemical and Biological Weapons External link, opens in new window.
+(UNSGM).

 Forum for Biopreparedness Diagnostics (FBD)